16 July 2020 update

 Automatic extension of evidence deadlines

-Currently all proceeding tasks which require the submission of evidence are being extended automatically.
+Currently proceeding tasks which require the submission of evidence are being extended automatically if their due date is on or before 31 July 2020.
 Please refer to our earlier article, IPONZ services during COVID-19, for more information.

 This automatic extension will occur within 2 weeks of the deadline, with a notification sent only to the party who is required to file the evidence.
 This is sent via a 'discussion' on the proceeding case in the IPONZ case management facility.